Inflect logo

 • Microsoft Azure

-Internet Exchange Points (IXPs): The primary exchange is INEX (Internet Neutral Exchange Association) in Dublin.
-Peering at INEX keeps local traffic within Ireland, significantly reducing latency and transit costs for connections between local businesses and users.
+Internet Exchange Points (IXPs) The primary exchange is INEX (Internet Neutral Exchange), which has multiple points of presence across Dublin.
+Peering at INEX keeps local traffic within Ireland, dramatically improving performance and reducing transit costs for reaching Irish end-users.

 Power Analysis